 Roof has removable ceramic bowls above vents – these are removed to let the hot air rise out from the premises.

-Other half of the structure has no roof – this is open court for prayer.
+Another half of the structure has no roof – this is an open court for prayer.

 Great Mosque of Djenne is maintained in a unique yearly festival, where all people in Djenné take part.